By its Nature

 see normally.
 Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of Illumination

 , also called shadows, creates a lightly obscured area.
 An area of dim light is usually a boundary between a source of bright light, such as a torch, and surrounding Darkness

 .
 The soft light of twilight and dawn also counts as dim light.
 A particularly brilliant full moon might bathe the land in dim light.Darkness

 creates a heavily obscured area.
 Characters

 outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical Darkness

-Many creatures in fantasy gaming worlds, especially those that dwell underground, have Darkvision
+in fantasy gaming worlds, especially those that dwell Underground

 .
 Within a specified range, a creature with Darkvision

 can see in Darkness